subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 The ABI defines the signatures of all events in the contract.
 The `Transfer` event has three arguments, named: `from`, `to`, and `tokenId`.
 Their types are, respectively, `address`, `address`, and `uint256`.
 As such, the actual definition of the `Transfer` event looks like this: `Transfer(address, address, uint256)`.
 :::

-## Configure Processor and Attach Handler
+## Configure Processor and Batch Handler

 The `src/processor.ts` file is where the template project instantiates the `EvmBatchProcessor` class, configures it for execution, and attaches the handler functions.